-Your database is packed with relevant leads and yet your open and click rates aren’t exactly something to brag about, while your bottom line has hit the rock bottom.
+Your email list is packed with relevant leads and yet your open and click rates aren’t exactly something to brag about, while your bottom line has hit the rock bottom.
 Is it possible that those who claim that email marketing is dead are actually right?

 The answer is no!